theam/aday-ondemand-loop/docs/guide/content/installation.md

 ### 2. Build Elsewhere and Copy

-If you prefer to compile the application in a controlled environment, run the build steps on another machine and then copy the entire `loop` directory to `/var/www/ood/apps/sys/` on your production server.
+If you prefer to compile the application in a controlled environment, run the build steps on another machine and then copy `ondemand-loop/application` directory to `/var/www/ood/apps/sys` on your production server.
+Then rename it to `loop`, ie: `/var/www/ood/apps/sys/loop`.
 Ensure file permissions are preserved during the transfer.

 ### 3. Deploy with Puppet